ULJ-Yale/qunexsdk/README.md

 * 0.2.2 [qunexdevops] Acceptance tests and DevOps scripts are now accessible in the environment.
 * 0.2.1 [qunexaccept qunexdevops] Opening a hotfix now stores the environment in the correct environment.txt, removed a typo from the HCPLS_StepwiseTests.sh.
 * 0.2.0 [qunexaccept] Complete rework of the acceptance tests repository.
-* 0.1.6 [qunexdevops, qunexcontainer] Added openhotfix script and integrated ICAFix into the container.
+* 0.1.6 [qunexdevops qunexcontainer] Added openhotfix script and integrated ICAFix into the container.
 * 0.1.5 [qunexdevops] Adjustments for GitFlow
 * 0.1.4 [qunexdevops] Fixed a bug in status reporting
 * 0.1.3 [qunexdevops] Added updated script for creation of own clone and branch